efrecon/dockron/README.md

 ##### Using Templates

-When the first character of the arguments is an arobas `@`, all characters after the arobas for the path to a template file that will be read once.
-Its content will be substituted each time necessary, as if had come from the arguments and is explained in the previous section.
+When the first character of the arguments is an arobas `@`, all characters after the arobas form the path to a template file that will be read once.
+Its content will be substituted each time necessary, as if it had come from the arguments and is explained in the previous section.
 Offloading content to a file allows for even more complex calls and/or construction, benefiting from the entire expressiveness of the Tcl syntax.

 For example, creating the following content in a file called `test.tcl` and arranging for setting the 8th item of the rule list to `@./test.tcl` would arrange to prune away all dangling images.
 Note that the command makes a direct call to `docker filters`, a helper procedure from the Docker Tcl implementation meant to facilitate the construction of JSON expressions that should be sent as part of the API query.

     %cx% image prune -filter [docker filters dangling 1]